trankov/pytermcss/readme.md

 The same problem occurs if we try to use a `format` method.
 Such line as `print('{} {}'.format(example, example.bold))` will give us as a result two bolded words.

-The solution is to use a **f-strings**.
-The single string is passed to the `print` function as a single argument.
+The solution is to use **f-strings**.
+A single string is passed to the `print` function as a single argument.
 So `print` processed variables step-by-step in order as it given.

 ```python
 print (f'{example} {example.bold}')